sryo/Spoons/README.md

 Note: Actions may vary depending on the active application.
 Default actions include scrolling down, scrolling up, and pressing Shift+Space.

+### TTTaps
+[`TTTaps.lua`](https://github.com/sryo/Spoons/blob/main/TTTaps.lua) - Shared trackpad gesture recognizer used by Palette and WindowScape.

+#### Gestures
+- N-finger tap: all N fingers land together, then release.
+Powers Palette's 5-finger trigger.
+- N+1 tap: a settled cluster of 2, 3, or 4 fingers with an extra tap to the left or right of the cluster's center.
+Powers WindowScape's window navigation.

 ### 🪄🖱️ TrackpadKeys
 [`TrackpadKeys.lua`](https://github.com/sryo/Spoons/blob/main/TrackpadKeys.lua) adds a row of keys to the top of the trackpad.